Why Local Apps and 2FA Aren’t Friends- Yet.

 A look at the challenges and shortcomings of one of our most requested features.

 At Exodus, we strive to provide a simple, secure method for storing and exchanging your crypto assets.
-Out of all the exciting developments currently on our roadmap, perhaps the most highly requested is the addition of 2-Factor Authentication- or 2FA.
-While it may seem like a simple (and obvious) security addition, the reality is much less cut and dry.
+Out of all the exciting feature requests, one of the most highly requested one is the addition of 2-Factor Authentication or 2FA.
+It makes sense too.
+This is a well-known and popular security feature used by websites and web-based apps.
+While it may seem like a simple (and obvious) security addition, the reality is much less cut and dry when it comes to implementing 2FA in local apps like your Exodus wallet.

-2FA is present in many of the apps we use today, and has become virtually standard for applications dealing with finance.
+2FA is present in many of the apps we use today and has become virtually standard for applications dealing with finance.
 Put simply, 2-Factor Authentication requires information from an additional, linked device in order to allow access to the account or device in question.
-In many cases, this will be a smartphone using SMS or an Authentication app such as Authy or Google Authenticator- however it can be anything from a digital ID card to biometric data like a fingerprint or iris scan.
-This extra verification step means the user must have access to both pieces of the authentication puzzle- making it much harder for anyone other than the account owner to access sensitive information.
+In many cases, this will be a smartphone using SMS or an Authentication app such as Authy or Google Authenticator, but it can also be anything from a digital ID card to biometric data like a fingerprint or iris scan.
+This extra verification step means the user must have access to both pieces of the authentication puzzle, making it much harder for anyone other than the account owner to access sensitive information.

 However, there are serious limitations to the security that is actually achieved through phone-based 2FA.
 2FA codes sent over SMS are inherently insecure, due to the possibility of SIM cloning or Social Engineering to gain access to a mobile account (we’ve even seen a few high profile examples of this in the crypto space).
 Authentication apps have proven to be a much safer alternative, as they are not linked to a specific account or mobile network.
 Instead, they provide codes only on devices which have previously been linked to the application.
 Additional devices cannot be added without first gaining access using a previously linked device.